 District officials from Los Angeles, San Diego, and other California school districts created "Equitable Math."
-This math curriculum opens with recommendations for "critical approaches to dismantling white supremacy in math classrooms" and encourages "critical praxis" (the use of CRT in teaching practices).
-"White supremacy" is mentioned 54 times in the curriculum's first handbook, with no mention
+This math curriculum opens with recommendations for "critical approaches to dismantling white supremacy in math classrooms" and encourages "critical praxis" (the use of CRT in teaching practices).18 "White supremacy" is mentioned 54 times in the curriculum's first handbook, with no mention of addition, subtraction, or any other skills.
+Portland Public Schools, home to the Critical Race Theory Coalition mentioned above, is using the curriculum.19 The California Department of Education recently updated its math standards, recommending that teachers ask students completing mathematical word problems to ask questions such as "Who [sic] does this privilege?
+Who [sic] does this silence?"20

 - In 2019, Seattle Public Schools created a "K-12 Math Ethnic Studies Framework" that divided math instruction into the CRT themes of "Origins, Identity, and Agency"; "Power and Oppression"; "History of Resistance and Liberation"; and "Reflection and Action"-terms identical to or consistent with the teacher training materials referenced above.
-(Seattle school officials did not mandate that local schools use the framework, though the material is still available on the district's website.) - Groups such as Learning for Justice, an arm of the extreme leftist Southern Poverty Law Center, recommends science lessons on the "social construction of race" and to consider "why science looks the way it does," that is, why more ethnic minorities are not active in scientific research. - In Boston, teachers told The Boston Globe last fall that they will "teach about...naming conventions in scientific laws and theorems rooted in European colonization."
-The teacher said, "We're naming things [in science] because of colonial influence, because of imperialism."
+(Seattle school officials did not mandate that local schools use the framework, though the material is still available on the district's website.)21 - Groups such as Learning for Justice, an arm of the extreme leftist Southern Poverty Law Center, recommends science lessons on the "social construction of race" and to consider "why science looks the way it does," that is, why more ethnic minorities are not active in scientific research.22 - In Boston, teachers told The Boston Globe last fall that they will "teach about...naming conventions in scientific laws and theorems rooted in European colonization."23 The teacher said, "We're naming things [in science] because of colonial influence, because of imperialism."
 On average, black fourth-grade students score 33 points below their white peers on a national comparison in science.
 Educators should spend more time focusing on scientific facts rather than addressing and manufacturing political content unrelated to basic science.